newscoop/theme-Broadcaster/README.md

 Setting up Article Types
 ========================

 The Broadcaster theme uses several *Article Types* to display content in different ways.
 Each Article Type has specific fields of various kinds.
-These types and fields are:
+The *news* and *page* Article Types are standard in Newscoop, but the Broadcaster theme uses additional custom Article Types.
+These are the Article Types you should set up on your Newscoop server, and the fields they should contain:

-1. news (standard Article Type in Newscoop demo):
+1. news (standard Article Type):
    * highlight (switch) - to promote the article in lists
-   * deck (HTML WYSIWYG) - page description in meta and Open Graph tags
+   * deck (Multi-line Text with WYSIWYG) - page description in meta and Open Graph tags
-   * full_text (HTML WYSIWYG) - body text for the article
+   * full_text (Multi-line Text with WYSIWYG) - body text for the article

-2. page (standard Article Type in Newscoop demo):
+2. page (standard Article Type):
-   * full_text (HTML WYSIWYG) - body text for the article
+   * full_text (Multi-line Text with WYSIWYG) - body text for the article

+3. Player (custom Article Type):
+   * player (Single-line Text) - used for the stream player widget

-3. show (custom Article Type for Broadcaster):
+4. show (custom Article Type):
-   * show_name (single line text) - the name of the show
+   * show_name (Single-line Text) - the name of the show
-   * host (single line text) - the presenter of the show
+   * host (Single-line Text) - the presenter of the show
-   * deck (multi line text) - page description in meta and Open Graph tags
+   * deck (Multi-line Text) - page description in meta and Open Graph tags
-   * full_text (HTML WYSIWYG) - body text for the article
+   * full_text (Multi-line Text with WYSIWYG) - body text for the article
-   * shows (multi line text) - for SoundCloud links if you have them
+   * shows (Multi-line Text) - for SoundCloud links if you have them
-   * show_times (complex date) - dates of the show in question
+   * show_times (Complex Date) - dates of the show in question

+5. Site_Info (custom Article Type):
+   * Facebook (Single-line Text) - Facebook page of your station
+   * Twitter (Single-line Text) - Twitter page of your station
+   * Address (Multi-line Text with WYSIWYG) - street address of your station

+6. Stream_Info (custom Article Type):
+   * API (Single-line Text) - URL of your Airtime server (default: http://sourcefabric.airtime.pro)
+   * stream  (Single-line Text) - URL of your streaming server (default: http://sourcefabric.out.airtime.pro)
+   * stream_a (Single-line Text) - mount point of your first stream (default: sourcefabric_a)
+   * stream_b (Single-line Text) - mount point of your second stream (default: sourcefabric_b)
+   * port (Single-line Text) - Port used by your stream (default is: 8000)

 In the Newscoop administration interface, click **Configure** on the main navigation menu, then **Article Types**.
 If the news, page and show Article Types are not listed, you will have to create them, as shown in the manual chapter [Article Types](http://sourcefabric.booktype.pro/newscoop-42-for-journalists-and-editors/article-types/).
 Then the list of Article Types should look like this: